 Growing a business is complicated.
 According to SBE Council, 89% of all businesses employ fewer than 20 employees.
 And scaling a company further is contingent on solving a number of business challenges — most of those being common across all organizations out there.

 Businesses in their first year or two, under 10 to 20 employees, and making less than $500,000 in revenue are still validating their business model.
 Once a certain sense of stability is met, several repetitive challenges keep haunting organizations, over and over again.

-Which is why I’ve compiled this comprehensive list of the most impactful businesses challenges that companies have to deal with.
+This is why I’ve compiled this comprehensive list of the most impactful business challenges that companies have to deal with.
 Resembling the feast or famine cycle freelancers are notorious for, the balancing act requires juggling with multiple challenges at a time, often across different categories.